-- I. BCHE variant analysis (81479) to determine drug metabolizer status is considered medically necessary when: - A. The member/enrollee is being considered for or is currently undergoing treatment with mivacurium1 (e.g., Mivacron), OR - B. The member/enrollee is being considered for or is currently undergoing treatment with succinylcholine1 (e.g., Anectine, Suxamethonium) - II.
+- I. BCHE variant analysis (81479) to determine drug metabolizer status is considered medically necessary when: - A. The member/enrollee is being considered for or is currently undergoing treatment with either of the following: - 1.
+Mivacurium1 (e.g., Mivacron), OR - 2.
+Succinylcholine1 (e.g., Anectine, Suxamethonium). - II.
 BCHE variant analysis (81479) to determine drug metabolizer status is considered investigational for all other indications.